 To open the Enscape material editor, simply click the Enscape Materials button in the Enscape Toolbar:

-Enscape Material Editor in Archicad
+Enscape Material Editor button in Archicad

 On opening the Material Editor, the window will first prompt you to “Select a material to edit it.” – so simply select any material of your choice from the list of material present in the project on the left hand side of that dialog.